 As ASD is a spectrum disorder, how individuals manifest difficulties and strengths is highly complex and different from one another.
-Symptoms of ASD usually appears before the age of three, and there are several research supporting a favorable prognosis when ASD is discovered in early stages and is treated consistently.
+Symptoms of ASD usually appears before the age of three, and there are several research supporting a favourable prognosis when ASD is discovered in early stages and is treated consistently.
 This page gives a more detailed explanation on ASD along with the clinical services that are provided at the Tree Group.

 What Causes ASD?

 There is no clearly known cause of ASD.
-Based on the current studies, experts suspect that neuro-developmental problems due to various neurobiological reasons are the cause of ASD.
+Based on the current studies, experts suspect that neurodevelopment problems due to various neurobiological reasons are the cause of ASD.
 If ASD is not treated in the early developmental stages, normal development becomes difficult, making it hard for them to adjust to the society properly as adults.

 Specialized ASD Treatment Program of the Tree Group

-As shown in the abovementioned diagram, clinicians in various fields come together to specify each children’s goals and investigate the best method to reinforce target behaviors and reduce inappropriate behaviors.
-These methods are applied in clinical and psychoeducational treatment sessions.
+As shown in the above-mentioned diagram, clinicians in various fields come together to specify each children’s goals and investigate the best method to reinforce target behaviors and reduce inappropriate behaviors.
+These methods are applied in clinical and psycho-educational treatment sessions.
 Furthermore, clinicians regularly evaluate the effectiveness of the treatment plan by investigating whether or not the target behaviors have increased over a certain period.
 Based on the clinical and scientific analysis, the clinicians at the Tree Group guide children to acquire specific skills to achieve the target goals by providing consistent and individualized treatment.